sonertari/PFFW/README.md

 - 512MB RAM and an 8GB HD should be enough.
 - If you install on an SD card, make sure it is fast enough.
 If you install on a slow disk, but you have enough RAM, you can enable memory-based file system (MFS), which is the default.
 - When you first try to log in to the WUI, ignore the certificate warning issued by your web browser and proceed to the WUI.
-- Make sure the date and time of the system is correct, otherwise after fixing the date and time of the system during normal operation, the system statistics and monitoring programs may stop updating the RRD files due to significant time difference since last update.
+- Make sure the date and time of the system is correct during both installation and normal operation.
+Set the system time to GMT time, not local time, before starting the installation, because the timezone of the system during installation is assumed to be GMT.
+Select the correct timezone during installation.
+For example, if your timezone is Turkey (GMT+3) and the current local time is 12:00 PM, then set the system time to 9:00 AM before starting the installation.
+Otherwise, after fixing the date and time of the system during normal operation, the system statistics and monitoring programs may stop updating the RRD files due to significant time difference since last update.
 So you may need to delete the statistics files and reinit the RRD files using the WUI, and restart either the statistics and monitoring programs or the system.

 ## How to build

 The purpose in this section is to build the installation iso or img file using the createiso or createimg script, respectively, at the root of the project source tree.
-You are expected to be doing these on an OpenBSD 7.0 and have installed git, gettext, and doxygen on it.
+You are expected to be doing these on an OpenBSD 7.1 and have installed git, gettext, and doxygen on it.

 ### Build summary